How to save money cycling

-But, at the end of the day, spending an extra £20 – £30 on a safer lock may be the difference between your bike being safe or being stolen.
+But, at the end of the day, spending an extra £20 – £35 on a safer lock may be the difference between your bike being safe or being stolen.
 And if it is stolen, you're suddenly looking at paying up to 10 times the cost of a lock for a new bike, if not more!
-Clearly, it's a good payoff in the long run.
+Clearly, it can pay off in the long run.

-We suggest looking at a U Lock with a cable, just like this one.Our guide to protecting your house from burglars is full of extra tips for keeping your possessions safe and secure.
+We suggest looking at a U-Lock with a cable.Our guide to protecting your house from burglars is full of extra tips for keeping your possessions safe and secure.

 If you're unlikely to use your wheels all that often, you may want to think about hiring a bike instead.

 Many areas now offer bike hire (such as the Santander and Uber hire schemes), where you're able to use an app to borrow one for a short period of time.
 Payment will come out of your bank account, so it's as easy as downloading the app, adding your card, and removing the bike from the dock.

 Use the 'Try Before You Bike' scheme